 In a post written more than two years ago, Dr. Liane Leedom recommended The Betrayal Bond—Breaking Free of Exploitive Relationships to Lovefraud readers.
 In fact, quite a few of you have been discussing the book in your comments.
 I finally finished the book, and I strongly agree: The Betrayal Bond, by Patrick J. Carnes, Ph.D., is must reading for anyone who is having difficulty leaving, or recovering from, a relationship with a sociopath.
-For this reason, it is now available in the Lovefraud Store.

 A betrayal bond, Dr. Carnes explains, is a highly addictive attachment to people who have hurt you.
 He lists 14 signs that a betrayal bond may be present in your life.
 Some of them are issues that I’ve frequently seen expressed on Lovefraud:

 - When everyone around you has strong negative reactions, yet you continue covering up, defending or explaining a relationship.

 - When there is a constant pattern of nonperformance and yet you continue to believe false promises.

 - When you obsess over showing someone that he or she is wrong about you, your relationship or the person’s treatment of you.

 - When you move closer to someone you know is destructive to you with the desire of converting them to a non-abuser.

 - When you find yourself missing a relationship, even to the point of nostalgia and longing, that was so awful it almost destroyed you.